panoptesDev/Safecoin/docs/src/integrations/exchange.md

 ## Sending Withdrawals

-To accommodate a user's request to withdraw PANO, you must generate a Safecoin transfer transaction, and send it to the api node to be forwarded to your cluster.
+To accommodate a user's request to withdraw PANO, you must generate a Panoptis transfer transaction, and send it to the api node to be forwarded to your cluster.

 ### Synchronous

-Sending a synchronous transfer to the Safecoin cluster allows you to easily ensure that a transfer is successful and finalized by the cluster.
+Sending a synchronous transfer to the Panoptis cluster allows you to easily ensure that a transfer is successful and finalized by the cluster.

-Safecoin's command-line tool offers a simple command, `safecoin transfer`, to generate, submit, and confirm transfer transactions.
+Panoptis's command-line tool offers a simple command, `safecoin transfer`, to generate, submit, and confirm transfer transactions.
 By default, this method will wait and track progress on stderr until the transaction has been finalized by the cluster.
 If the transaction fails, it will report any transaction errors.